What is Ribonucleic acid RNA?

 The Role of Ribonucleic acid

-Proteins, nucleic acids, lipids, and polysaccharides are considered the key biological macromolecules that drive life.
-Although people are well aware of the significant role of proteins in the body, it is actually nucleic acids that are the most critical life substance.
-This is because the essence of life lies in self-replication, and nucleic acids have the ability to replicate themselves.
+Proteins, nucleic acids, lipids, and polysaccharides stand as the cornerstone of biological macromolecules that drive the marvelous journey of life.
+While proteins have long been recognized for their vital role in the body, it is nucleic acids that take center stage as the most critical life substance.
+The essence of life lies in self-replication, a remarkable ability possessed by nucleic acids.

-In contrast, protein replication is dependent on the blueprint ordered by nucleic acids.
-Nucleic acids control the synthesis of amino acids, arranging them into the specific order required to form the desired protein.
-As of yet, no protein has been found without the presence of nucleic acids.
+In contrast, protein replication relies entirely on the blueprint orchestrated by nucleic acids.
+These remarkable molecules hold the reins in the synthesis of amino acids, arranging them meticulously into the specific order required to fashion the desired protein.
+To date, no protein has been found to exist without the guidance and influence of nucleic acids.

-During the study of viruses, scientists discovered that nucleic acids are the main component of viruses, with proteins, fats, and lipoproteins serving only as outer shells.
-When the virus infects parasitic cells, it sheds its outer shell and injects only its nucleic acid, allowing the cell to synthesize the offspring virus under the control of the nucleic acid.
-This relationship was likened by American scientists to that between a person and a car.
-The nucleic acid can be thought of as the person, the protein as the car, and the person drives the car around.
-The person and the car are both things that have life and movement, but the true life force is the person and the car is merely a human-made shell.
+Studying viruses has provided profound insights into the significance of nucleic acids.
+Scientists have revealed that nucleic acids constitute the primary component of viruses, while proteins, fats, and lipoproteins merely serve as outer shells.
+When a virus infects a parasitic cell, it sheds its outer shell, leaving behind only its nucleic acid.
+This nucleic acid then takes charge, controlling the cell to synthesize the offspring virus.
+The fascinating analogy drawn by American scientists likens this relationship to that of a person and a car.
+In this comparison, nucleic acid represents the person, while the protein plays the role of the car.
+Both possess life and movement, but the true life force resides in the nucleic acid, with the protein serving as a human-made shell.